 Doctor of Philosophy (Ph.D.)

 The Ph.D. program requires approximately two years of coursework and is typically followed by another two to three years of thesis research.
-The first year’s coursework is similar to the MS program, and most Ph.D. students receive a master's degree.
-By the end of the first year, students identify a faculty research advisor.
+The first year’s coursework is similar to the M.S. program, and most Ph.D. students receive a master's degree.
+By the end of the first year, students identify a faculty research adviser.

 The second year is devoted to more advanced coursework and beginning research.
 Subsequent years still include some coursework, but focus increasingly on research.
 The time required to complete a research project varies, but students who enter with a bachelor's degree usually finish the Ph.D. program within four to six years.